muarshad01/LLM/Notes/lecture08_notes.md

 ***

-and tokenizing all of these three words essentially have the same root word right token so subord splitting helps 15:01 the model understand that these different words essentially have the same root word and they are similar in 15:07 meaning this meaning is lost in word based tokenization and even character based tokenization that is number one 15:14 the second advantage of subord tokenization is that it also helps the 15:21 model learn that let's say tokenization and modernization are made up of different root words token tokenize and 15:28 modernize but have the same suffix isation and are used in same syntactic 15:35 situations so basically it derives these patterns like tokenization and modernization maybe zation z a t i o n 15:43 is a is a subword token in this tokenization and then token and then 15:48 modern and another tokens so then it learns that this isation is a common suffix which appears in both of these 15:54 words all of these are advantages of breaking down one word into subwords this is what is majorly done in subword 16:02 tokenization so why are we learning about subword tokenization and what's the relation between bite pair encoding Byte Pair Encoder (BPE) Algorithm
+* and tokenizing all of these three words essentially have the same root word right token so subord splitting helps the model understand that these different words essentially have the same root word and they are similar in meaning this meaning is lost in word based tokenization and even character based tokenization that is number one the second advantage of subord tokenization is that it also helps the model learn that let's say tokenization and modernization are made up of different root words token tokenize and modernize but have the same suffix isation and are used in same syntactic
-16:08
-and subo tokenization well the main relation is that uh bite pair encoding 16:15 or bpe is a subord tokenization algorithm this is very important and 16:20 that's why we are learning about bpe and that's why modern llms like gpt2 and 16:26 gpt3 employ bite pair encoding so let us look at the bit of a history 16:31 of the BP algorithm and let and then we'll see how it is implemented in practice so the bite pair algorithm was 16:39 actually introduced in 1994 and uh it does a very simple thing 16:45 it is basically a data compression algorithm uh and what is done is that we 16:50 we scan the data and then mostov common pair of consecutive bytes so let me 16:56 actually use a different color here this sentence is very important most 17:01 common pair of consecutive bytes of data is replaced with a bite that does not 17:07 occur in data so we identify pair of consecutive bites which occur the most 17:13 so we find these pairs which occur the most frequently and then we replace them with a bite which does not exist in the 17:19 data and we keep on doing this iteratively I'll show an example for this so don't worry if you don't 17:25 understand this explanation I want to quickly show you the paper so this is the the paper which was published in 17:30
-1994 a new algorithm for data compression which introduced bite pair tokenizer or bite pair encoder rather at 17:37 that time it was not known that this will be so useful for modern large language models but it is quite 17:44 useful okay so now let us see a practical demonstration of this algorithm so I've taken this example 17:51 from Wikipedia because I think it is an awesome illustration so let's say we have this original data right and the 17:58 original data looks like this a a a b d a a a b a c okay and now in bite pair 18:05 encoding we are going to compress this data right and let us see what do we do we first identify the most common pair 18:12 of consecutive bytes so let's see let us see the pair which occurs the most so if 18:18 you scan this sequence from left to right you will see that the bite pair AA occurs the most right you might say a AA 18:25 also occurs the most but that's not a bite pair because that three characters the bite pair AA occurs the most it 18:32 occurs here it occurs here it occurs here and it occurs the here so it occurs 18:37 four times really so what we will do next is that we have identified the bite pair which occurs the most we replace 18:44 this bite pair with a bite that does not exist in the data so what we'll do is 18:49 that we will replace it with zed and why Z because just Zed does not occur in the 18:55 data you can use any variable here so then we'll take these a a and wherever AA shows up we'll replace it by Zed so 19:03 then this first AA will be Zed so then this new sequence will be Zed a b d then 19:08 again Zed to replace this a a so then it will be Zed and then a b a c so then we 19:14 have a b a c so remember what has happened here is that this AA which I'm highlighting right now in circle that 19:20 has been replaced by Zed and this AA has been replaced by Zed so now we have a compressed data correct very good so now 19:28 now let us move next next what we do is we keep on repeating this sequentially 19:33 now we again look at this sequence and find the next common bite pair so we can see that a is ur occurring once and a is 19:42 occurring twice so it is repeating two times and which is the most frequent bite pair so we will replace AB by y so 19:49 this AB will be replaced by Y and this AB will be replaced by y why why because 19:54 it's a bite which does not occur anywhere in the U data 20:00 so then this AB will be replaced by y as you can see here and here also the ab will be replaced by y so then my new 20:06 compressed data will be z y d z y a great this is a compressed data compared 20:13 to the original data and this is exactly how the bite pair algorithm works now we do this recur do this again and again 20:20 right so now let us look at the bite pair so here AC is the only bite pair which is left all others are special 20:26 tokens but AC only appears once so we we don't need to encode it this process of 20:32 replacing common bite pairs with another variable is called encoding that's where the word encoder comes from so we will 20:39 not encode this further because it only appears once if a c were appearing twice then we would have encoded it with 20:45
+* common suffix which appears in both of these words all of these are advantages of breaking down one word into subwords this is what is majorly done in subword tokenization so why are we learning about subword tokenization and what's the relation between bite pair encoding Byte Pair Encoder (BPE) Algorithm
+* modern llms like gpt2 and gpt3 employ bite pair encoding so let us look at the bit of a history
+* it is basically a data compression algorithm uh and what is done is that we
+* so we find these pairs which occur the most frequently and then we replace them with a bite which does not exist in the
+* this is a compressed data compared

 ***

 another variable so this compression actually stops here you can go one more layer Deeper by further com replacing 20:52 the zy with another variable which is let's say w so then it will be WD w a and then you